-The Center is committed to outreach and collaboration and enjoys the support of faculty from a spectrum of departments, programs and research centers across the University.
-These include: Anthropology, Art, Art Conservation, Art History, Center for Historic Architecture and Design, Black American Studies, English, Fashion and Apparel Studies, Hagley Program in Capitalism, Technology, and Culture, History, Geography, Museum Studies, PhD Program in the History of American Civilization, Sociology, University of Delaware Library, University Museums, Winterthur Program in American Material Culture, Women and Gender Studies, and Winterthur/University of Delaware Program in Art Conservation.
-Many faculty are also affiliated with other mid-Atlantic cultural institutions such as the Delaware Art Museum, the Hagley Museum and Library, and the Winterthur Museum & Country Estate.
+The Center is committed to outreach and collaboration among departments, programs, and research centers at University of Delaware.
+CMCS-affiliated faculty represent material culture studies from the perspectives of disciplines and departments such as: Anthropology, Art, Art Conservation, Art History, Center for Historic Architecture and Design, Black American Studies, English, Fashion and Apparel Studies, Hagley Program in Capitalism, Technology, and Culture, History, Geography, Museum Studies, History of American Civilization, Sociology, University of Delaware Library, University Museums, Winterthur Program in American Material Culture, Women and Gender Studies, and Winterthur/University of Delaware Program in Art Conservation.
+Many of our faculty are also affiliated with mid-Atlantic cultural institutions outside of the University, such as the Delaware Art Museum and the Winterthur Museum.